So you're hosting a New Year's Eve party. First things first: snacks. No one wants to start the year on a hangry note.

 Crostini are the perfect thing to whip up when guests stop by.
 The poached pears soaked in Italian grappa are especially comforting as the weather gets cooler.
 They're easy to make and always delight a crowd.

 These inventive bites turn a classic bloody mary cocktail into a delectable appetizer.
-They're a refreshing departure from the usual party fare, so fun to dip and vegan-friendly, too!
+They're a refreshing departure from the usual party fare, so fun to dip and vegan, too!

 The flavors for this dish come from traditional Roman saltimbocca: veal cutlets with sage and prosciutto.
 The tender prawns balance the meatiness and crispiness of the bacon, and the sage, tempered by the lemon, makes it all very fresh-tasting.